elenasacristan/treebooks/README.md

-The user can add/remove the book that he/she wants to read via thelist of favourites – by clicking the heart icon on the pages all_books.html and detail.html.
+The user can add/remove book to the list of favourites by clicking the heart icon on the pages all_books.html and detail.html.

-Then the user can see all the favourites books if he/she clicks on "See your favourites" on the user pro%le page.
+Then the user can see all the favourites books if he/she clicks on "See your favourites" on the user profile page.